Validation of Neural Network Controllers for Uncertain Systems Through Keep-Close Approach: Robustness Analysis and

 \subsubsection{Step 2: Linear Reference Model}

-We start by training a neural controller with the aim that the arm with this neural controller tracks the closed-loop reference model given by:
+We begin by training a neural controller with the objective of ensuring that the arm, when governed by this controller, dynamically replicates the behavior of the closed-loop reference model defined as:

+According to (\ref{arm}), achieving the desired behaviour requires an ideal classical controller that ensures the system's dynamic response aligns with the prescribed closed-loop reference model.

+According to Equation (\ref{arm}), achieving the desired behaviour requires an ideal classical controller that ensures the system's dynamic response aligns with the prescribed closed-loop reference model:

-This means that the dynamic behavior of the system (\ref{arm}) in the closed-loop system after the training of the neural controller is close to the desired closed loop dynamics (\ref{reference}).
-The ideal case is when the system with a NN controller (\ref{arm}) matches the closed loop reference model (\ref{reference}) at all time $t$.
-However, this is nearly impossible in practice.
-The objective of this example is to determine the worst relative squared difference, $\gamma $, between the robot arm with neural control system closing the loop, while subject to its nonlinear functions, and the ideal closed loop reference model, where
+where \(\tau_r(t) = \pi^*\left(r(t), \theta_r(t)\right) \).
+This implies that the dynamic behaviour of the system (\ref{arm}) in the closed-loop configuration, following the training of the neural controller, approximates the desired closed-loop dynamics (\ref{reference}).
+The ideal scenario would be for the system governed by the neural network controller (\ref{arm}) to exactly match the closed-loop reference model (\ref{reference}) at all times \(t\).
+However, achieving this perfect alignment is practically infeasible due to inherent system nonlinearities and modelling limitations.

+The objective of this example is to determine the worst-case relative squared difference, \(\gamma\), between the dynamic response of the robot arm under neural network control, accounting for its nonlinear characteristics, and the ideal closed-loop reference model.